mattmanalang/programming-languages-and-paradigms/hw1/README.md

   Use of existing Python libraries with numeric arrays (e.g. numpy), dictionaries, or hash table data structures are not allowed.
 These libraries defeat a functional programming approach and do all the algorithmic work.
   You are expected to develop recursive algorithms.
 - Again, **no mutation**.
 Lists cannot be mutated, especially for sorting.
 Mutation in a growing list to read the input file is acceptable, but can be avoided.
 Mutation to insert or delete elements from lists should be avoided if possible.
 - Follow a "strongly typed" language approach.
-Lists will be strongly typed; one list for integers and one for real nnumbers.
+Lists will be strongly typed; one list for integers and one for real numbers.
 Do not mix them.
 - Recursive functions are required to process all lists.
 Loops (while/for) to process the list(s) are unacceptable.
   While loops are only acceptable for I/O to read the input file into a list, but recursive I/O functions are encouraged.
 It's okay if they're slow.
 - **Search and Sort Algorithms**: The lists should have recursive search and sort algorithms, without mutation.
 It is acceptable to have an *O(n<sup>2</sup>)* sort algorithm, but *O(nlog(n))* is encouraged; specify which one is being used.